-Our grantees are partnered with an independent evaluator who collects data throughout the delivery of a YEF-funded project to facilitate robust evaluation.
-Data is collected for the 'primary outcome' of a project using our core measures.
+YEF grantees are partnered with an independent evaluator who collects data throughout the delivery of the funded project to facilitate robust evaluation.
+Data is collected for the 'primary outcome' of a project using YEF's core measures.
 Namely, the SRDS for offending, or Strengths and Difficulties Questionnaire (SDQ) for behavioural difficulties.
+Hospital re-admissions is usually measured via hospital administrative data.

-Our approach to evaluation is to compare the outcomes of children engaged in a programme with those engaged in 'business as usual' or some other intervention (i.e. a 'control group').
-To be confident that any found effect is attributable only to the project and not some other influence, randomisation is used to allocate children to the project.
+Our approach to evaluation is to compare the outcomes of children engaged in a programme with those engaged in 'business as usual', or some other intervention (i.e. a 'control group').
+So that we can be confident that any effect of a project is attributable only to the project, and not some other influence, randomisation is used to allocate children to the project.

-Being a YEF grantee requires cooperating with an independent evaluator throughout project delivery to work together to produce robust evidence.
+Being a YEF grantee requires co-operating with the independent evaluator throughout project delivery to work together to produce robust evidence.
 The evidence produced can then be used by your organisation to improve outcomes for the children you serve and refine service models, presenting a unique opportunity for collective learning.

-All data collected through YEF funded projects is securely stored in our data archive to facilitate research into the long-term effects projects have on children's lives.
+All data collected through YEF-funded projects is securely stored in our Data Archive to facilitate research into the long-term effects projects have on children's lives.